yisiox/submersible-1d-simulation/README.md

 # Simple Simulation of a 1DOF Submersible

 Pygame simulation of a 1DOF submersible in fluid.
-Reference for https://github.com/hornetnine/assignment2
+Requires pygame.

 ## Instructions
 1. Run main.py